Arlanthir/notes/CardMagic.md

 1. Setup: Separate the rough/smooth cards of one Invisible Deck so they are all face up.
 2. Setup: Flip 5 cards face down (e.g. the first 5 Si Stebbins cards) and hide them in the deck.
-3. Setup: Prepare regular copies of those 5 cards to be forced in a regular deck.
+3. Setup: Prepare regular copies of those 5 cards to be forced in a regular deck (preferably of a different color).
 4. Spread the prepared deck face up so the cards remain hidden.
 Tuck it away and give it for the spectator to hold.
 5. Force the 5 cards in the regular deck (e.g. cross-cut force, Vernon substitute transfer).
 6. Ask the spectator to deal them onto the table face up.